 What Is Parents' Evening?

 Parent/teacher consultations, often known as parents' evenings, are a regular date in the Parkhead Primary School and Nursery calendar.
 They can provide a great opportunity to go into the school, see work, and have a one-to-one chat with the teachers.
+We aren't permitted to do face to face consultations at the moment but instead parents/carers are offered a video consultation at a time of their choosing.

 When Is Parents' Evening?